eliasmagn/msm8953-chota/readme.md

-Each transition also emits an `OTG policy: <old> -> <new>` dmesg log to make validation runs easier to audit, and the USB source detect / ID change IRQ paths now feed into the same debounced worker as the extcon notifier so every state change follows a single timing model.
+Each transition also emits an `OTG policy: <old> -> <new>` dmesg log to make validation runs easier to audit, and the USB source detect / ID change IRQ paths now feed into the same debounced worker as the extcon notifier so every state change follows a single timing model driven by a shared debounce constant.
+When the mode toggles between sink, host, and charge-through, the driver also triggers `power_supply_changed()` on the USB power-supply instance so user space immediately sees the updated charging posture.

 ### Runtime controls